Dangers Of Hot Yoga Are Extremely Disturbing, Says Science

-If I told you that Hot Yoga (Bikram Yoga) is not healthy and is potentially fatal, how would you feel?
+If I told you that there are real dangers of Hot Yoga (Bikram Yoga), how would you feel?

 Well, sorry, but:

-A new study by the American Council on Exercise has found that Bikram Yoga is unhealthy (potentially).
+A new study by the American Council on Exercise has made us question if Bikram Yoga is good or bad.

 Bikram yoga lasts for 90 minutes and involves 26 asanas (poses).

 The 26 Bikram asanas are: